 Additionally, depending on religion and culture, people all over the world have different interpretations on certain gestures of consolation and comfort.
 If unsure of what to do in such circumstances, it is appropriate to do some research first, or better yet, follow and respect the funeral tradition of the bereaved.

 In many Southeast Asian and most East Asian countries, the wearing of white symbolises death.
 In these societies, it is part of tradition for loved ones and guests to wear white or at least somber colours to show respect.
-Sending condolence flowers to show support and sympathy to the bereaved is also observed.

 In Singapore, with its cultural background being a mix of Chinese, Malay, Indian and British traditions, funeral rites are followed according to the family or the deceased’s religion or beliefs.